 - 1. Classroom Instruction

-- 2. Nursing Simulation Laboratory/College Learning Laboratory
+- 2. Nursing Simulation Laboratory

-- 3. Faculty Supervised Clinical Practice Experiences
+- 3. Faculty Supervised Clinical Practice and/or Virtual Clinical Simulation Experiences

-- 4. On Campus Clinical Days
+- 4. On Campus Clinical Days and/or remote instruction

-- 5. Computer-Assisted Technology
+- 5. Computer-Assisted Technology and online coursework

 - 6. Assessment Technology Institute (ATI) Testing

 - 7. Media Center Resources

 - 8. High/Low-fidelity Patient Simulation Exercises

+- 9. Virtual simulation

-- 9. Honors Option Sections
+- 10. Honors Option Sections

-- 10. Service Learning Projects
+- 11. Service Learning Projects

-- 11. NCLEX Review Format
+- 12. NCLEX Review Format

-Lecture -On Campus Clinical Days
+Lecture -On Campus Clinical Days and Online Course Activities

-On Campus Clinical Days (formerly known as Marathon Lectures) are lectures and/or other learning activities occurring at the beginning and end of each clinical nursing course.
-These days are scheduled in addition to the regularly scheduled course lectures for each course.
+On Campus Clinical Days and /or synchronous and asynchronous online course activities (formerly known as Marathon Lectures) are lectures and/or other learning activities occurring at the beginning and end of each clinical nursing course.
+These days may be scheduled in addition to the regularly scheduled course lectures for each course.
 During this time there is a large amount of theory and/or skills taught.
-The number of On Campus Clinical days varies by course.
+The number of On Campus Clinical and /or synchronous and asynchronous online course activities varies by course.
 Students are reminded to consult specific course calendar for these dates and times.
 These dates have also been placed on Lion's Den in course schedule/course registration.
-The purpose of On Campus Clinical days are to insure successful course content completion while maximizing student preparation, competency and safety to administer care to patients in the clinical setting.
+The purpose of On Campus Clinical and/ or synchronous and asynchronous activities are to maximize student preparation, competency and safety to administer care to patients in the clinical setting.